godotengine/godot-docs/tutorials/engine/inputevent.rst

 .. image:: /img/input_event_flow.png

 1. First, it will try to feed the input to the GUI, and see if any control can receive it.
-If so, the :ref:`Control <class_Control>` will be called the virtual function :ref:`Control._input_event() <class_Control__input_event>` and the signal "input_event" will be emitted (this function is re-implementable by script by inheriting from it).
+If so, the :ref:`Control <class_Control>` will be called via the virtual function :ref:`Control._input_event() <class_Control__input_event>` and the signal "input_event" will be emitted (this function is re-implementable by script by inheriting from it).
 If the control wants to "consume" the